 - Factor in selling costs.
 No matter what you list your home for, you will never receive 100% of that amount.
-Real estate agents will take 6% of your home's value, and repairs, painting, and other maintenance may be required to make the home attractive.
-The buyer will try to offer something less than list price.
+Real estate agents will take 6% of your home’s value, and repairs, painting, and other maintenance may be required to make the home attractive.
+The buyer will try to offer something less than the list price.
 And there are city and county transaction costs to consider.

 - Subtract your mortgage.
 If you have a mortgage, you’ll need to pay it off when you sell your rental property.
 Make sure to factor in any prepayment penalties that may apply.